-Determination of Lump Sum Payment and Monthly Obligation for Stipulated Agreement or Agreed Judgment payment should be three times the existing current and arrears obligation amounts; however, if the noncustodial parent is not able to pay this amount, the child support worker refers the case to the staff attorney for negotiation of the lump sum amount.
+Determination of Lump Sum Payment and Monthly Obligation for Stipulated Agreement or Agreed Judgment

+If the noncustodial parent is unable to pay the entire arrears amount, the stipulated agreement or agreed judgment should include a lump sum payment.
+The amount of the lump sum payment is deducted from the arrears owed, as determined by METSS financial data.
+The lump sum payment should be three times the existing current and arrears obligation amounts; however, if the noncustodial parent is not able to pay this amount, the child support worker refers the case to the staff attorney for negotiation of the lump sum amount.
 In cases which there are no longer a current obligation, the noncustodial parent will pay three times the former monthly obligation.